melt-umn/ableC-tensors/docs/FeatureSet.md

   Takes a square array and returns its determinant (scalar value, aka a zero-dimensional array).

+  The determinant of a scalar is that scalar.

+  The inverse of a matrix only exists if its determinant != 0.

 - `Map :: (*(fun int i1 -> int i2), array a1) -> (array a2)`

   - **Requires:** `None`